Sombody101/Sombody101/README.md

 <hr>

-**C# Developer** with a strong focus on IT solutions.
-I bring four years of expertise in **.NET Core**, complemented by a track record of success in **SkillsUSA**.
-I proudly secured victory at the Utah state level and achieved an impressive 11th place nationally in Information Technology Services.
+**C# Developer** with a love for Information Technology Services.
+I have almost five years of experience in .Net Core, Bash, and various other languages, as well as a strong hate for Python.